syncfusion-content/blazor-docs/blazor/chart/how-to/add-remove.md

 **Step 3:**

-To add a new series to the chart dynamically use the code below in the **AddChartSeries** method.
+To add a new series to the chart dynamically, use the code below in the **AddChartSeries** method.
 This code adds a new series data to the series list named **SeriesCollection** mapped to the [ChartSeriesCollection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeriesCollection.html).

 ```c#
 public void AddChartSeries()